onflow/flow-go/engine/consensus/approvals/Readme.md

     * This means that the block incorporating the ER must have at least `DefaultEmergencySealingThresholdForVerification` finalized descendants.
     * This condition is enforced by the `VerifyingAssignmentCollector`.
-3. There must be at least consistent execution results from two at least two different Execution Nodes to even consider a result for emergency sealing.
+3. There must be consistent execution results from at least two different Execution Nodes to even consider a result for emergency sealing.
    * This condition is enforced by the `consensus.IncorporatedResultSeals`.
 This mempool stores all candidate seals, but hides them from the block builder until at least two consistent execution results are known.